Skip to content

 Phase 1: Introduction (15 min) Hook: Show plastic vs biomaterial products Introduce SDG 12: Responsible Consumption and Production Driving Question: “How can we design products that reduce environmental impact?”

-Phase 2: Demonstration (30 min) Teacher demonstrates biomaterial production Highlight variables (gelatine, glycerol, water ratios) Students record observations
+Phase 2: Demonstration (30 min) Teacher demonstrates biomaterial production Highlight ingredients (gelatine, glycerol, water ratios) Students record observations

-Phase 3: Guided Practice (30 min) Students produce first biomaterial batch in teams Teacher checks measurement accuracy
+Phase 3: Guided Practice (30 min) Students produce first biomaterial batch in teams Teacher give instruction for the Design Challenge for homework

-Phase 5: Prototype & Test (45 min) Students fabricate product Conduct testing (load, durability) Record results
+Phase 5: Prototype & Test (45 min) Students fabricate product Conduct test on usability and getting feedback from peers Record feedback, reflection and revised design diagrams

-Phase 6: Iteration (30 min) Improve design based on test results Document changes and reasoning
+Phase 6: Iteration (30 min) Improve design based on feedback and reflection Document changes and reasoning

-Phase 7: Presentation & Reflection (30 min) Present product and sustainability justification Submit learning diary
+Phase 7: Presentation & Reflection (30 min) Present product and sustainability consideration Submit group learning diary and individual reflection

 Materials per team of 3/4: